Know Before You Go

 The 2023 season of Sunday Parkways consists of three in-person events prioritizing neighborhoods that Sunday Parkways have previously underserved.
 In May, the Parkway route explores East Portland from Gateway Park to Lincoln Park.
 June takes riders to the Northeast Cully neighborhood.
 And the last parkway ride of the season takes place in Southwest Portland in September.
 You can see the 2023 Sunday Parkways routes on the Sunday Parkways website.

 Every Sunday in Bogotá, Colombia, the city briefly transforms.
 Miles of roads are free of automobile traffic, allowing residents to bike, walk or roller-skate across the city unimpeded.
 Inspired by Bogotá’s weekly event, Portland’s Sunday Parkways began in 2008, closing streets to cars and opening them to people.

-Sunday Parkways is an annual summertime event series that’s offered on one Sunday a month from May–September.
+Sunday Parkways is an annual summertime event series offered on certain Sundays during the (hopefully) sunny summer weekends.
 Perfect for riders of all skill levels, these community rides let cyclists take their time and roll through the neighborhoods that make up the heart of the city.

-Sunday Parkways are on five set routes throughout the city, opening up streets to people-powered wheels (including skateboards and bikes) and getting pedestrians out for a good stroll.
+Sunday Parkways designate set routes throughout the city, opening streets to people-powered wheels (including skateboards and bikes) and getting pedestrians out for a good stroll.
 They offer a refreshing momentary imagining of what a city could look like if it prioritized people over personal vehicles.

 Pedaling through Portland on two wheels is a summertime must.
 With almost 400 miles (650 km) of bikeways woven throughout the city, Portland is consistently listed as one of the most bike-friendly cities in America.